To get deep into British Columbia’s wilderness, you’ll need a helicopter. Photo: Nimmo Bay Wilderness Resort

 Every summer day, hundreds of tourists surround the famous steam clock in the heart of Vancouver’s Gastown neighborhood.
 Yes, it’s a nice-looking clock, and every hour steam comes out of it, along with a lovely chime…but there are many more interesting ways to spend your time in this vibrant city.

-Sewell’s Marina, in Horseshoe Bay in West Vancouver.
-Rent a boat from Sewell’s and cruise up Howe Sound to Bowen Island, bring lunch for a picnic, and then come back.
-You pay by the hour and it’s fun and beautiful, and all those little islands in Howe Sound are filled with rainforest.
-You have to be confident enough to manage the most basic boat; the equivalent in Italy would be renting a Vespa on Lake Como.
+Sewell’s Marina, in West Vancouver’s Horseshoe Bay.
+For those who are comfortable commanding a small motorboat: Rent a boat from Sewell’s and cruise up Howe Sound to Bowen Island, bring lunch for a picnic, and then come back.
+You pay by the hour, it’s fun and beautiful, and all those little islands in Howe Sound are filled with rainforest.

 Bragging rights